The Privacy, Data Protection and Cybersecurity Law Review: Spain

 The adoption in 2016 of the GDPR constituted a significant milestone in the construction of a new data protection environment.
 In Spain, the approval of the Spanish Data Protection Law in 2018 represents a challenge for Spanish companies, which must deal not only with the GDPR provisions but also with the new set of particularities included by the Spanish Data Protection Law that affect specific processing activities such as those involving solvency files, direct-marketing activities and video surveillance.
 Although the GDPR provides for data protection principles that are similar to those of the repealed Directive 95/46/EC and former Spanish data protection regulations, as construed by the CJEU and the EDPB, it also provides for new rules and standards.
 Spanish organisations are particularly concerned about the fines (the applicable criteria for which would be similar to those used in antitrust regulations – a percentage of annual worldwide turnover), the accountability principle, the general security breach notification and the mandatory implementation of a data protection officer.
 Additional requirements regarding information and consent duties set out in the GDPR will also be a challenge for Spanish data controllers.

-Also, changes in the regulation of the cybersecurity legal regime are expected to occur in Spain in the coming months, particularly if the draft Royal Decree further developing some of the general rules set out in Spanish Royal Decree-Law 12/2018 is approved.
+Also, we expect the regulation of the cybersecurity legal regime to change in Spain in the coming months, particularly if the Spanish public authorities implement the draft rule on 5G security and the new National Security Scheme.

 1 Leticia López-Lapuente and Reyes Bermejo Bosch are lawyers at Uría Menéndez Abogados, SLP.